niktay/niktay.github.io/_posts/2020-05-12-sharky-ctf-give_away_one.md

 > TL;DR: Padding is 36

 Okay, great.
-Now all we need to do is to write script to solve this.
+Now all we need to do is to write a script to solve this.

 ```python
 #! /usr/bin/python2